Stai attualmente utilizzando la modalità accessibilità su un dispositivo desktop. Disabilita la modalità accessibilità.

 The Board of Directors are not entitled to performance related compensation.
 The Board members are not granted share options.

 Remuneration of executive personnel

 The Board’s statement on Management compensation policy is prepared in accordance with the Public Companies Act 6-16a and includes the Company’s share option program, if any.
 The statement is presented at the Annual General Meeting.
 The principles of leadership remuneration in Norwegian Air Shuttle ASA are to stimulate a strong and lasting profit-oriented culture.
 The total compensation level should be competitive, however, not market leading compared to similar organizations.

 The Board determines the remuneration of the Chief Executive Officer, and the guidelines for remuneration of the Executive Management.
 The Executive Management has not been given any specific rights in case of terminated employment.
 Details of the remuneration of individual members of the Executive Management are available in the notes to the consolidated accounts.

 Information and communications

 There are no limitations with respect to the purchases of shares in the Company.
-In the event of a take-over bid the Board of Directors will act in the best interest of the shareholders and in compliance with all the rules and regulations applicable for such an event.
-In the case of a take-over bid, the Board will refrain from taking any obstructive action unless agreed upon by the general meeting.
-The Company’s bond issue has a change of control clause that allows bondholders to call for redemption of the bonds at 101 per cent of par in the event of a change of control.
+The Board has established guidelines for how it will act in a take-over situation.
+In the event of a take-over bid the Board of Directors will act in the best interest of the shareholders and in compliance with all the rules and regulations applicable for such an event as well as practices recommended in the Code.